TomKwanyingkin/phd_thesis_markdown/source/11_chapter_3.md

 <br>
 Fig.24 Expected output of Fast R-CNN </center>
 <br>
 It can be seen that the predicted joints will link up user’s body and arms, so that it would help the program to indicate which hands belong to which user.
-Also, one crucial fact is that the CNN model can solve the obstacle faced by the k-means clustering algorithm (Fig.30).
-No matter how close the hands of the other users, the recognized result will not be affected if the model is robust.
+Also, one crucial fact is that the CNN model can solve the obstacle faced by the k-means clustering algorithm (Fig.23).
+No matter how close the hands of the users, the recognized result will not be affected if the model is robust.
 Based on the above, it is guaranteed that the performance and the accuracy will be the best among most of the solutions.
 Unfortunately, it is expected the model will require an enormous amount of data and annotation.
-The preparation time would consume lots of time, so this approach will be denied.
+The preparation time would consume lots of time, so this approach will be denied for this porject.
 <br>
 <br>
 The last suggested method will be the quick-sort algorithm.
 Quick sort is a divide and conquer algorithm.
 It picks an element as pivot and partitions the given array around the picked pivot.
 In the multi-users’ hand gestures recognition mode, it will be used to sort multiple hands of users starting from y-coordinate to x-coordinate based on the coordinates of their thumbs.
 For easy understanding, an example will be given.